pawelst/pawel.staniec.eu/content/posts/building-scalable-systems.md

 1. **The Distributed Monolith**: Splitting code without splitting data
 2. **Cargo Cult Architecture**: Copying patterns without understanding context
-3. **The Silver Bullet Syndrome**: Believing one technology solves everything
+3. **The Silver Bullet Syndrome**: Believing one technology solves everything (not even Java, sorry)

 ## Tools That Have Served Me Well

 - **Monitoring**: Prometheus + Grafana for metrics, ELK stack for logs
 - **Deployment**: Containerization with Docker, orchestration with Kubernetes
-- **Databases**: PostgreSQL for ACID, Redis for caching, MongoDB for documents
+- **Databases**: SQLite for a start, then if you need: PostgreSQL for ACID, Redis for caching, MongoDB for documents.
 - **Message Queues**: RabbitMQ for reliability, Kafka for high throughput

 ## Looking Forward